Séralini affair: Publication strategy

 Séralini held a press conference on the day the study was released in which he "promoted the cancer results as the study's major finding."
 At the press conference he also announced the release of a book and film about the study.
 Selected journalists were given early access to the paper on condition they sign a confidentiality agreement, which meant they were unable to confer with other scientists before the embargo expired.
 In contrast, embargo guidelines by journals such as Nature allow reporters to check their stories with independent experts.

-Seralini's approach was widely criticized.
+Séralini's approach was widely criticized.
 A Nature editorial called it "a public-relations offensive."
 The result of the confidentiality agreement, the journal said, was that critical commentary was absent from the first round of stories, the ones most likely to be remembered.
 The press conference and publication occurred weeks before the vote on California Proposition 37, which called for labeling genetically modified food.
 The study was cited by supporters of the proposition.

-The ethics committee of the French National Centre for Scientific Research wrote that Seralini's public-relations approach was "inappropriate for a high-quality and objective scientific debate."
+The ethics committee of the French National Centre for Scientific Research wrote that Séralini's public relations approach was "inappropriate for a high-quality and objective scientific debate."
 Science journalist Carl Zimmer criticized the science journalists who participated.
-Cosmos Magazine's Elizabeth Finkel said that the confidentiality clause had allowed Seralini's story to "prance unfettered" before second opinions arrived.
+Cosmos Magazine's Elizabeth Finkel said that the confidentiality clause had allowed Séralini's story to "prance unfettered" before second opinions arrived.